cge-tubingens/IDEAL-GENOM-QC/README.md

 # Genotype Quality Control Pipeline

-This is a Python package designed to perform a genotype quality control pipeline.
-It encapsulates several years of research at CGE Tübingen.
+This Python package is designed to execute a genotype quality control pipeline, encapsulating several years of research at CGE Tübingen.

 ## Basic requirements

-The quality control pipeline is build on `PLINK 1.9` as main tool.
-The `cge-comrare-pipeline` works as a wrapper for the different pipeline steps.
-Then, to run the pipeline, `PLINK 1.9` must be installed in the system.
+The quality control pipeline is built on `PLINK 1.9` as the main tool.
+The `cge-comrare-pipeline` serves as a wrapper for the various pipeline steps.
+To run the pipeline, `PLINK 1.9` must be installed on the system.

-The pipeline is designed to run seamlessly with a "minimum" input and get cleaned binary files as result.
-In order to accomplish this, it is expected the following folder structure:
+The pipeline is designed to seamlessly run with minimal input and produce cleaned binary files as a result.
+To accomplish this, the following folder structure is expected:

 ```
 projectFolder